SimplGy/emoji-magic/README.md

 ![gif in action](./screenshots/demo.gif?raw=true)

-Inspired by the ease of use from mojibar.
+Inspired by the ease of use of [mojibar](https://github.com/muan/mojibar).

 Born of a desire to improve emoji searching even further.

+## How to Use

+1. Click the extension icon: `🔮`
+2. Type in what you want, like "cat"
+3. Hit "enter" or click on the exact emoji you want

+> Tip: works best with a keyboard shortcut.

-## Design
+## Technical Design

 Two steps: matching and ranking.

 ### Matching

+Dead simple version: Just return everything that contains the search query anywhere inside keywords or icon name.

-1. break search into tokens
+1. ~~break search into tokens~~
-2. prefix match each token
+2. ~~prefix match each token~~

 ### Ranking

-?
+TODO

 ## TODO